Dynamic properties in a collisional model for confined granular fluids. A review: Introduction

 The so-called $\Delta$-model \cite{BRS13} has emerged as a suitable description for the kinetic treatment of these confined Q2D systems.
 In this model, inelastic hard-sphere (or hard-disk) collisions, characterized by a normal restitution coefficient, are supplemented by an additional velocity increment of fixed magnitude $\Delta$ along the normal collision direction.
 Physically, this increment represents the effective transfer of kinetic energy from vertical to horizontal motion during interparticle collisions in the confined geometry.
 The $\Delta$-model can be viewed as a minimal extension of the standard IHS model.
 It retains a binary collision structure of the collision term while maintaining momentum conservation.
-The addition of the $\Delta$ term that adds that amount of velocity, serves as a thermostat that balances the dissipation of the normal restitution coefficient.
-As a result, the energy change per collision can be either negative or positive, depending on the pre-collisional state, and leads to an stationary, non equilibrium, steady state.
-As a matter of fact, some collisions can dissipate energy (dissipation dominates) while some others gain energy ($\Delta$ injection mechanism compensates for the dissipation), reaching a steady state where the cooling rate vanishes globally.
-As a consequence, the granular temperature can reach a steady value determined by the balance between dissipative and energy-injecting collisions.
-In this aspect, the $\Delta$-model differs from the random restitution model in that, in the latter, the energy change is uncorrelated with the pre-collisional state, resulting in the absence of a well defined steady state.
+The inclusion of the $\Delta$ term that adds that amount of velocity, serves as a thermostat that balances the dissipation of the normal restitution coefficient.
+As a result, the energy change per collision can be either negative or positive, depending on the pre-collisional state, and leads to an stationary, non equilibrium, steady state. \vicente{As a matter of fact, some collisions can dissipate energy (dissipation dominates) while some others gain energy (due to the $\Delta$ injection mechanism).
+The steady state is reached when these two contributions balance on average, so that the global rate of energy change vanishes and consequently, the granular temperature attains a stationary asymptotic value.} In this aspect, the $\Delta$-model differs from the random restitution model in that, in the latter, the energy change is uncorrelated with the pre-collisional state, resulting in the absence of a well defined steady state.